dragonza/gatsby-blog/src/pages/blog/use-debounce-in-react-hook-form-on-input-change/index.md

 so now, the submit button will have a disabled state depending on the `isFormValid`.
 The next step is to know when to update the state.

 If you read the document carefully about the `trigger` API on their website, you will notice that it returns a `Promise<boolean>`, which means eventually it will tell you whether the field is valid or not.
-We can make use of that and update the `isValid` object state right after it.
+We can make use of that and update the `isValid` object state right after we trigger the validations.

 ```js
 // Some lines are omitted